spidermeup/IndoorPos_Recycling/README.md

 As a test could you please write in your readme file that you are seeing these?

 23/3/2020: No worries so now i have a channel to talk to all of you from here (or at least some of you.)
 Whoevers sees this can you send an email to the others so they are aware of the conversation?
 Awesome thanks!
+  On another note did you folks get a chance to look at mapview? i will take a look probably some time this week, but i have been busy with adapting my flat to WFH and also a paper deadline!